bash/terminal-unsolicited-reports/readme.md

 * [zellij]: no issue opened yet

 Not on the list?
 Feel free to open a PR.

-## Open Questions
-* How should continous reporting interact with soft reset, hard reset, etc.
-* > TODO: Reporting "bold color" (OSC 5;0) seems to be broken in both xterm and VTE if the said feature is disabled: #2768.
-Okay to leave it like that, and not detail in the spec what to do with this?
-Or should this new spec put pressure on terminals to fix one-off reporting too, to report the actual value?

 ## Prior Art
 ### `SIGWINCH`